 Taking this photo was quite a jittery undertaking.
 That’s because we were standing on a narrow trail that runs along a slope.
 Just in front of us, a few inches from the tips of our shoes, was a steep, sloping drop-off whose bottom we cannot see.

 Soon, we exited the forest and started a long, steep descent on Mt.
 Mago’s ridge.
 While the descent was not exactly difficult, it was painful for the knees.
 When it comes to trekking, descents are Sweetie’s mortal enemy.
 She usually looks out for long sticks that she could use as a trekking pole.

 Hmm…age has caught up to us.
 Perhaps it’s time for us to buy trekking poles.

-This is just a miniscule part of the vastness of Northern Cebu.
+This is just a minuscule part of the vastness of Northern Cebu.
 A majority of these places are mysteries to those who live in the lowlands.
 Thus, it is a privilege for us to be able to set foot on these hidden trails and mountains.

 Thankfully, what followed the long descent was an easy walk on rolling terrain.
 Verdant scenery surrounded us every step of the way.